ExpediaGroup/shunting-yard/README.md

     export SHUNTING_YARD_HOME=/home/hadoop/shuting-yard-<version>

 Create a `.yml` file under `$SHUNTING_YARD_HOME/conf/` with the correct settings to talk to the messaging infrastructure.
-You can find some guidelines in the file _shunting-yard-minimal.yml.template_.
+You can find guidelines in the file _shunting-yard-minimal.yml.template_.
 Once this is done you are all set up to run the service:

     $SHUNTING_YARD_HOME/bin/replicator.sh --config=$SHUNTING_YARD_HOME/conf/<my-config>.yml

+# Legal
+This project is available under the [Apache 2.0 License](http://www.apache.org/licenses/LICENSE-2.0.html).

+Copyright 2016-2019 Expedia Inc.